 The blocks or jacks that support your manufactured home should be in good condition.
 If they’re not, have them repaired immediately to prevent sagging, which can cause damage to windows, doors, joints, and walls.

 Slightly loosen your home’s tie-downs if you live in an area where the ground freezes solid.
-Ground can “heave” as much as three inches during the winter, and tie-downs leave no place for the manufactured home to move.
+The ground can “heave” as much as three inches during the winter, and tie-downs leave no place for the manufactured home to move.
 That can result in serious structural damage.
 Remember to tighten tie-downs again when thawing begins in spring.

 Check your home’s skirting.
 It should be secure, but not so tight that it stops ventilation or vertical movement.
 Furthermore, shovel snow and ice away from the skirting to avoid denting or cutting off the air supply required for your furnace.

 Heat tape is literally what it says it is!
 The tape contains a plug-in heating element that wraps around and warms water piping.
 Follow the manufacturer’s instructions carefully.
 If you have a heat tape already installed, make certain it’s still operative.
 Replace worn or loose heat tape.
 And, make sure you never overlap heat tape – it may cause a fire.

 Be certain your mobile home windows are in good repair.
 Windows that have proper storm window inserts and good insulation will keep your energy costs down, which is the prime reason for you to winterize your home.
 The same goes for doors.
-A winterized home is a more comfortable home, a safer home, an energy efficient home and an environmentally friendly home.
+A winterized home is a more comfortable home, a safer home, an energy-efficient home and an environmentally friendly home.